FasterXML/jackson/CONTRIBUTING.md

 Note that individual Jackson projects have different maintainers; see the individual project README for the list of maintainers of that module.

+### Issue Tracking

-## "New Contributor Friendly" issues
+#### "New Contributor Friendly" issues

-A new (as of October 2019) effort is to try to collect issues that might be particularly good for new contributors:
+One effort to help new contributors is to try to collect issues that might be particularly good for new contributors:

 [Issues for New Contributors](https://github.com/FasterXML/jackson/wiki/Issues-For-New-Contributors) (Added for Hacktoberfest 2019)

+### Code contributions, related

+#### PRs, Bug Reports, RFE ideas

+All code contributions are made via Github (as Pull Requests); bug reports, improvements ideas and RFEs are handled as Github Issues using per-repository Issue Tracker.
+For example, issues related to Jackson databinding (main json-to/from-Java objects handling) component would go to [jackson-databind Issue Tracker](https://github.com/FasterXML/jackson-databind/issues).

-## Branches
+#### Branches

+When creating code (or documentation, test) change for eventual Pull Request, it is important to understand which Git Branch to use as the base.

 Jackson projects maintain a few branches:

-* `master` for developing the still-far-off 3.0.0 release
+* `master` for developing the still-far-off 3.0.0 release -- but is also used for `README.md`s
 * `2.12` the next minor version in development
 * `2.11` the current stable release
 * `2.10` the previous stable branch, for which patch releases are still made
 * `2.9` inactive branch that may receive micro-patches for urgent security issues (usually only [`jackson-databind`](https://github.com/FasterXML/jackson-databind))

-Most pull requests should be made against the current stable branch, `2.11`.
-Pull requests for major new functionality or that significantly alter internals, but which is backwards-compatible with existing behavior should be made against the next minor version branch (`2.12`).
+Most bug-fix Pull Requests should be made against the current stable branch, `2.11`.
+Pull requests for major new functionality or that significantly alter internals, but are backwards-compatible with existing behavior should be made against the next minor version branch (`2.12`).
 If Jackson's functionality or default behavior is to be altered, `master` is the correct branch, but discussion is probably in order.

+If you have any concerns or doubts about branch to use, feel free to reach out on user mailing list or chat; or even on issue tracker of relevant repository.

-## Backwards Compatibility
+#### Backwards Compatibility

 When submitting a pull request, your choice of a base branch should take into account backwards compatibility.